 Membership, Permits, Rules and Conditions of the Club.

-All hen salmon and grilse must be returned to the river alive.
+All hen salmon and grilse must be returned to the river alive, throughout the season.

 The 1st, 3rd, 5th, etc.. cock fish must be returned to the river alive.